ankowals/saf/README.md

 Before each scenario execution so called @Before and @After hooks are run.
-In @Before hook we create context, read framework and SUT configurtion, create test data storage, evaluate macros and initialize helper modules (Core modules).
+In scenario @Before hook we create context, read framework and SUT configurtion, create test data storage, evaluate macros and initialize helper modules (Core modules).
-It will also find local configuration files and load them for usage in steps.There is no need to do that in seperate steps or Background scenario.
+We will also find local configuration files and load them for usage in steps.
+There is no need to do that in seperate steps or Background scenario.
 In an @After hook we try to close the resources like for example web driver, Sql connection or take a screenshot if test failed.
 As a last step we are attaching log from the scenario to the test report.
-Hooks implementation can be found under src/test/java/libs/libCore/steps/HooksSteps.class
+Hooks implementation can be found under src/test/java/libs/libCore/modules/HooksScenario.class.